darkhole22/computer-graphics-project-2023/CodingGuidelines.md

 3) `c_` for constant variables

 Exception:
-- For public member variables dont use any prefix and start with a lower case letter.
+- For public member variables, don't use any prefix and start with a lower case letter.
-- For variables that are static and constant use *UPPER_CASE*.
+- For variables that are static and constant, use *UPPER_CASE*.

 ```C++
 class ExampleClassName